weijuey/tp/docs/UserGuide.md

 * `assign 1 Friends` assigns a tag `Friends` to the contact at index `1`

-### Unassigning a tag to a contact : `unassign`
+### Unassigning a tag from a contact : `unassign`

-Unassigns a created tag to a contact.
+Unassigns a created tag from a contact.

 Format: `unassign INDEX TAGNAME`